MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 LEFT OFF: C:\src\gh\MyKitchen\MyKitchen\Controllers\MealBuilderController.cs get the queued only checkbox working - will likely need to create a new class that contains the searcharguments that we will bind to when posting the form

+# 09/24/2022
+-Get Remove from Queue Working
+-Add a search box for 'queued' to the dashboard